tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Preferred Label: has Expected Response
 - Definition: Text describing the logic to be followed by a bdqffdq:Implementation of a bdqffdq:Specification specifying the values of bdqffdq:ResponseStatus and bdqffdq:ResponseResults that should be produced from the evaluation of input bdqffdq:InformationElements.
 - Comments: The description of the logic of a Test Specification.
 A bdqffdq:hasExpectedResponse is expected to be a data property of a Specification.

 ********************

+#### hasFitnessRequirements

+- Name: bdqffdq:hasFitnessRequirements
+- Preferred Label: has Fitness Requirements
+- Definition: The property of a bdqffdq:UseCase that provides text listing the qualities that data must have to be fit for a given use.
+- Comments: The bdqffdq:hasFitnessRequirements should sumarize the properties that data need to have to be fit for purpose for that bdqffdq:UseCase.
+It should briefly list the general properties that bdqffdq:DataQualityNeeds associated with the UseCase need to assess (for example, stating that georeferences must be correctly formatted and have adequate metadata), and can identify particular threshold values (such as a coordinate uncertainty greater than some value) that would make data unfit for that use.
+The hasFitnessRequirements property should not, however, simply list bdqffdq:DataQualityNeeds instances, but should provide a succinct human readable summary of the quality requirements.

+********************